wanjo-tech/vm2/README.md

 # Replacement for discontinued vm2 (https://github.com/patriksimek/vm2/issues/533)

 I post the hide-and-seek solution here for your referece here.
 Wish you a good day.

-Challenge still accepted.
+Challenge still accepted!

 The plan is simple, hide before call and recover when done.
 Might be dirty but it is useful when sandbox still needed for projects.